A pipeline for searching and fitting instrumental glitches in LISA data: ``(Light-) Spritz '' data set

 \section{``(Light-)\textit{Spritz}'' data set}

-In this section we describe the ``Spritz'' data set and the strategy we have used to analyze it.
+In this section, we describe the ``Spritz'' data set and the strategy we have used to analyse it.
 We describe the mock data in section \ref{sec:spritz-intro} and the noise model used for this analysis in section \ref{sec:spritz-noise}, since it differs from the noise that was used to generate and analyse the data in the previous section \ref{sec:estimation_part}.
-Finally, in Section~\ref{sec:strategy}, we present the methodology used for the initial search and parameter estimation of glitches, noise, and MBHBs, followed by the subsequent analysis of the full dataset to refine the posterior estimates of the noise, gravitational wave signal, and artifacts.
+Finally, in section~\ref{sec:strategy}, we present the methodology we use for doing the initial search and parameter estimation of glitches, noise and MBHB and for the subsequent analysis of the full data set to refine the posterior estimates of the noise, GW signal and artefacts.